-3. Some of the tables you have just created have missing columns and/or constraints required for the E-R design above.
-In total two column and four constraints are missing.
-Find these by investigating the tables in the database, or the create table statements in the files against the E-R design above, and add the missing column and the constraints.
+3. Some of the tables created in hw4-create-table.sql have missing columns and/or constraints required for the E-R design above.
+In total two columns and five constraints are missing.
+Find these by investigating the tables in the database or the create table statements in the file against the E-R design above, and add the missing columns and the constraints.